 Trekking, white water rafting, paragliding (it’s an awesome way to see places!), and diving are fabulous sports to try while you’re away.
 But accidents do happen.
 And they’re expensive to deal with if they happen.

 Let’s start with Bogota and go from there.
 Believe me, if you arrive in Cartagena, spend time there, and then fly to Bogota you’ll feel the altitude.
 Many insurance policies cover you to 2,000 meters.
 Colombia’s capital city is at 2,640 meters.
 Problemo numero uno.
-Take a look at all the places that you plan on visiting in Colombia.
-And then look at the altitude and see if you need a specific cover for it.

-The activities you plan to undertake
+The activities in Colombia we plan to undertake

 Where you are when you take out the insurance policy

 The vast majority of insurance companies will ONLY provide travel insurance if you are at home when you take out the policy.
 AND many others require that you have been resident in that country for at least six months AND that you need to be registered with a local doctor.

 We found this out when we started our travels in 2014.
 We returned to the UK after 4 years of living and working in the USA.
 We were not registered with a doctor, and had been in the country 6 days not 6 months!
 Our purchase of a travel insurance policy was severely influenced by this.

 If you’re considering travel insurance for Colombia, then you can get a quote from World Nomads for your travel insurance for Colombia